Phyronnaz/VoxelDoc/installation.rst

 Gumroad & Sellfy
 ~~~~~~~~~~~~~~~~

 They are 2 versions of the plugin: 4.XX.XX, and 4.XX.XX-TextureArrays.
-To use the TextureArrays one, you need to use a custom build of the engine: see :doc:`texturearrays` for more info
+To use the TextureArrays one, you need to use a custom build of the engine: see :doc:`texturearrays` for more info.
+Texture Arrays allow to have lots of textures in a single material (tested up to ~100 2048x2048 textures).

 * In your game’s root directory, create a folder named Plugins
 * Copy the Voxel folder into it.
 You should have something like::